In a nutshell: Betterment is an industry leader as a simple, low-cost, easy-to-use robo-advisor.

 And Betterment is not just a bunch of algorithms.
 Hence, it has a great reputation compared to its competitors, such as Wealthfront.

 » Want to see how Betterment compares to its competitors?
 Check out our list of the best robo-advisors.

 How Good is Betterment?

 Betterment has an excellent customer service record.
-And, if needed, you can get help from a certified financial planner (CFP).
-Plus, if you sign up for the Betterment Premium plan, you can get unlimited access to CFPs.
+And, if needed, you can get help from certified financial planners (CFPs).
+Plus, if you sign up for the Betterment Premium plan, you can get unlimited access to certified financial planners.